kent-map/kent/20c/20c-cumming-biography/README.md

 <br><br>
 Cumming’s 1951 book _Four Rode Home_ is the story of four friends who decide to ride from the New Forest back home to Kent and who meet with many adventures on the way.
 Her stories were often based on her own experiences, including  her riding tours along the Pilgrim’s Way and in the New Forest.[^ref14]
 <br><br>
-In her book _Flying Horseman_, Morgan Knight goes to stay with “a horse mad family on a fruit farm”.
-The airfield in the book is named Broadfield Airfield and was modelled on Lydd Ferryfield.[^ref15]
+In her book _Flying Horseman_, Morgan Knight, who contracts polio, goes to stay with “a horse mad family on a fruit farm”.
+The airfield in the book is named Broadfield Airfield and was modelled on Lydd Ferryfield.
+Cumming wrote of the "homely but not ungraceful freighters with gay markings on their silver skins".[^ref15]

 For over 20 years, Cumming was the honorary secretary and judge of the annual Sandhurst horse shows and Gymkhanas.
 Not only this, but she enjoyed gardening, entering both local and national flower competitions.
 In 1953 she organised a plant sale which raised £16 for the International League for the Protection of Horses.[^ref16]

 An active member of the community, Cumming ran the village library along with three other helpers.
 The library opened for an hour twice a week at the Old School and had over 500 books and 100 members.
 In 1975 Cumming  complained to the Kent and Sussex Courier about Kent County Council proposals to replace the volunteer run village library with a mobile van service.[^ref16] Cumming also gave talks to the Women’s Institute on the history of Sandhurst and the Romance of Gardens.[^ref17]
 <br><br>
-She had 20 books published and wrote numerous short stories for children’s annuals including a series about ballet.[^ref18]
+She published 20 books and wrote numerous short stories for children’s annuals including a series about ballet.[^ref18] According to Haymonds pony stories follow the narrative convention of "the transformation of gauche girls and neglected ponies" but that Cumming "experimented more than most with the genre" writing about working horses as well as ponies.[^ref19]

 She died on ....
 Her funeral took place at St. Nicholas Church, Sandhurst, on Monday 6th September 2004.
 <br><br>
 Other Kent writers of tales about horses and ponies include Marion Stapylton Pares (pseud.
 Judith Campbell), author of _Family Pony_ and Gillian Baxter who wrote _Horses and Heather_.
 <br><br>
 This article was published: March 2025

 ### References

-[^ref1]:
+[^ref1]: Handley-Taylor, Geoffrey. _Kent Authors Today_, Eddison Press, 1973, p.5
 [^ref2]: Badger, Jane.
 [Cumming, Primrose](https://janebadgerbooks.co.uk/british-authors/cumming-primrose/) (Accessed 14 Dec.
 2024).
 [^ref3]: _Kentish Express_ , 13 March 1959.
 [^ref4]: _Country Life_ 15 December 1934, qtd by Jane Badger.